Jaimilit/beyond-the-barbell/README.md

 * To view my profile
 * To be able to pay via stripe service and receive free shipping if over 50 Euro
 * See link to facebook page in footer
-* Custom 404 page if there is an error
+* To view custom 404 page if there is an error

 Site Administrator goals

 * As a Site Administrator I would like to be able to add, edit, & delete products
-* As a Site Administrator I can approve reviews written
+* As a Site Administrator I can approve reviews written prior to posting
-* As a Site Administrator I can update competitions
+* As a Site Administrator I can update, edit, & delete competitions

 ## Agile Tools

 The Projects section in GitHub was used for this project.
 A Kanban board was used for the development of this project, which made it possible to break down the project into subtasks and make it easier to complete and track project progress.
 In addition, labels were used to further define the priority of each user story in the Kanban board.

 The first thing I did was write the user stories I wanted my site to have.
-Then I created an out in wireframes of what I wanted my final product to look like.
+Then I created an outline in wireframes of what I wanted my final product to look like.
 You can see it's not exactly the same, but the initial ideas where there.

 SEO considerations implemented: meta description of content and key search words in head of code. sitemap.xml and robots.txt files are also included in the code.